 built by NCR during the war.

-For those mathematically inclined, the following will be a calculation of the key length of the Enigma machine, both the theoretical design
+For those mathematically inclined, the following will be a calculation of the key space of the Enigma machine, both the theoretical design

-limit and the key length as used by the Nazis.
+limit and the key space as used by the Nazis.

 The plugboard was a military addition to the commercial Enigma machine, and this addition added a considerable cryptologic strength to